babenkoivan/elastic-adapter/README.md

 // execute the search request and get the response
 $response = $documentManager->search('my_index', $request);

-// get total number of matching documents
+// get the total number of matching documents
 $total = $response->getHitsTotal();

 // get the corresponding hits